 SMU Internship Programme

-Internship is an important component of the SMU curriculum and a graduation requirement for all undergraduates and most postgraduate programmes.
-It aims to provide students with deeper cross-cultural appreciation of business practices and research, while providing an excellent source of highly motivated, career-minded individuals for employers.
+Internships are a key component of the SMU curriculum and a graduation requirement for most postgraduate programmes.
+They provide students with real-world work experience and a deeper cross-cultural understanding of business practices, while also offering employers access to highly motivated, career-oriented individuals.

 Managing the Internship